hta218/leohuynh.dev/content/posts/2020-21-09---Tricky-use-case-of-array-map-function.md

   - "map"
   - "functional-programming"
   - "use-cases"
-  - "trick"
-description: "hehehe"
+description: "If you are familiar with functional programming, Array.prototype.map must be a function that you work with every day.
+We encountered a tricky use case of it at Cốc Cốc recently, it took me a while to figure out, and here's the answer..."
-socialImage: "/media/gutenberg.jpg"
+socialImage: "/media/header-book-n-coffee.jpg"
-headerImage: "/media/gutenberg.jpg"
+headerImage: "/media/header-book-n-coffee.jpg"
 ---

-If you familiar with [functional programming](https://en.wikipedia.org/wiki/Functional_programming), **Array.prototype.map** must be a **function** that you work with everyday.
+If you are familiar with [functional programming](https://en.wikipedia.org/wiki/Functional_programming), **Array.prototype.map** must be a **function** that you work with every day.

-For me **map()** is a powerful function, but there might be some tricky use case of it that you not know about!
+For me, **map()** is a powerful function, but there might be some tricky use case of it that you don't know about!

 Let's walk through some basic knowledge